 845.568.0100, L, D, BR, TA few doors down from Blu Pointe, Cena 2000 lets diners savor traditional Italian cuisine in a quaint interior or on a panoramic patio.
 Sip an aperitif at the outdoor bar, then enjoy some of the rustic entrees like risotto del giorno, traditional Tuscan fish, or grilled octopus with diced onions.

 845.561.7676, L, D

 Arguably, the coolest river view lies a bit farther north at “The Hidden Waterfront,” where diners get the full effect of the towering Newburgh-Beacon Bridge.
 Throw trivia on Wednesdays along with $1 off drinks on the half-price bar menu and live music Thursday–Saturday into the mix, and it’s easy to see why Pamela’s on the Hudson is always bustling.
 The menu here covers a lot of ground, from apps and salads to handhelds and vegan coconut curry.
 For a true splurge, go for the filet mignon.

 Photo courtesy of Billy Joe’s Ribworks

 In Orange County, unless you’ve been living under a rock, you’ve heard of Billy Joe’s Ribworks.
-A goliath of a restaurant, this riverside spot serves ribs, pulled pork, smoked chicken, mac ’n’ cheese, as well as burgers, stuffed potatoes, and more.
+A goliath of a restaurant in Newburgh, this riverside spot serves ribs, pulled pork, smoked chicken, mac ’n’ cheese, as well as burgers, stuffed potatoes, and more.
 Aside from the food and spacious outdoor deck, locals love Billy Joe’s because its doors stay open later than almost any other restaurant in the county, so after dinner, grab a drink and hang out until the DJ gets the dance floor going.

 845.565.1560, L, D, T